Sarathismg/sarathismg.github.io/_pages/about.md

 ======
 My research interests broadly lie in investigating novel techniques for stronger and data-efficient Natural Language Processing, with a focus on:

-- Strategy and Prompt Optimization for Better Reasoning (ICLR '25)
+- Strategy and Prompt Optimization for Better Reasoning (ICLR '25, ACL '25 Demo)
 - Data and Parameter Efficient Fine Tuning (EMNLP '23)
 - Zero/Few Shot Learning (ACL 2022.
 ACL Findings '24)

 News
 ======
+[2025.8] Our research on Prompt Optimization and High-Resolution image understanding have been covered in [TechXplore](https://techxplore.com/news/2025-07-optimize-ai-science.html) and [PSU News](https://www.psu.edu/news/engineering/story/qa-how-are-researchers-optimizing-ai-systems-science)!

+[2025.7] Presented our work on Prompt Optimization library - GReaTerPrompt at ACL 2025 Demo.

+[2025.7] Two co-authored paper got accepted at ICCV 2025, and COLM 2025.
+Congratulations Yusen and Ryo!

 [2025.7] Started my internship at [Google Cloud AI Research](https://research.google/teams/cloud-ai/) on Agentic AI!
 If you're in the Bay Area, find me in Sunnyvale this summer!

 [2025.6] Received 2024-25 Vice Provost and Dean of the Graduate School Student Persistence Scholarship.
 Thanks to my amazing advisor [Rui Zhang](https://ryanzhumich.github.io/) and all my collaborators in my journey!